Honda CR-Z

 The Honda CR-Z is a sport compact hybrid electric vehicle manufactured by Honda and marketed as a "sport hybrid coupe."
 It combines a gasoline-electric hybrid drivetrain with features typical of a sports car, including a standard six-speed manual transmission and a 2+2 seating layout (except in North America, where it was offered only as a two-seater).

 The CR-Z was seen as a spiritual successor to the second-generation Honda CR-X, sharing similarities in name and exterior design.

 In the United States, the CR-Z was classified as an Advanced Technology Partial Zero Emissions Vehicle by the California Air Resources Board.
 It was the third Honda hybrid available with a manual transmission, following the Insight and Civic Hybrid, and the only one in its class to offer this option.

 The CR-Z used the sixth generation of Honda's Integrated Motor Assist (IMA) technology, first introduced with the original Insight.
 Sales began in Japan in February 2010, followed by the United States in August 2010.
-Production of the CR-Z ended at the end of 2016 to make room for the Accord Hybrid and Clarity.
+Production of the CR-Z ended at the end of 2016, to make room for the Accord Hybrid and Clarity.

 History

 The design and production of the CR-Z followed two other Honda hybrid concept cars: the Honda Remix, introduced at the 2006 Los Angeles Auto Show, and the Honda Small Hybrid Sports, introduced at the 2007 Geneva Motor Show.

-The Honda CR-Z was introduced as a concept vehicle on October 23, 2007 at the 2007 Tokyo Motor Show.
+The Honda CR-Z was introduced as a concept vehicle on October 23, 2007, at the 2007 Tokyo Motor Show.
 Honda said the name "CR-Z" stood for "Compact Renaissance Zero" — reflecting the idea of a renaissance in the design of compact cars.
 At the show, CEO Fukui stated that a production model is "in the works" and that the car was intended to be "sporty, incredibly efficient and inexpensive".
-The CR-Z name was previously used as a grade level in 1985 and 1986 as the Honda Ballade CR-Z, which was sold alongside the original Ballade Sports CR-X in Japan.
+The "CR-Z" name was previously used as a grade level in 1985 and 1986 as the Honda Ballade CR-Z, which was sold alongside the original Ballade Sports CR-X in Japan.

 The CR-Z was first shown in America at the 2008 Detroit North American International Auto Show.
 At the 2009 Tokyo Motor Show, Honda displayed a revised "CR-Z Concept 2009".
+The 2009 concept of the CR-Z had a very similar design to the production model.
 In January 2010, Honda introduced the production CR-Z at the 2010 North American International Auto Show in Detroit.
 At its introduction in 2010, it won the Car of the Year Japan Award.

-Automotive News reported in June 2010 that since its debut at the Detroit Auto Show, the CR-Z website had had 1 million hits.
-Honda promoted the 2011 model from the Facebook game Car Town.
-The car was also featured in the music video for the Jason Derulo song Ridin' Solo.